Zingle/rest-api-documentation/contacts/README.md

 is_closed | boolean | Whether the conversation associated with this Contact is currently closed avatar_uri | string | URI of the contact's avatar optin_status | string | The current opt-in status of the contact.
-Will be null if the service does not have set opt-in behavior created_at | UNIX timestamp | Date the Account was created updated_at | UNIX timestamp | Date the Account was last updated locked_by_source | string | If the contact was created or updated by an external system, which system will be indicated in this field.
+Will be null if the service does not have set opt-in behavior unconfirmed_at | UNIX timestamp | Date the Contact's conversation was last marked unconfirmed/unread created_at | UNIX timestamp | Date the Contact was created updated_at | UNIX timestamp | Date the Contact was last updated locked_by_source | string | If the contact was created or updated by an external system, which system will be indicated in this field.
 Locked contacts can not have their first name, last name, title, phone numbers, nor email addresses edited. last_message | object | Object containing id, body, and created_at for last message sent to or received from the contact channels | array | Array of [Contact Channels]